-(Exact Name of Registrant as Specified in Its Charter)
+Vail Resorts, Inc. (Exact Name of Registrant as Specified in Its Charter)

-Delaware 51-0291762 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 390 Interlocken Crescent, Suite 1000 Broomfield, Colorado 80021 (Address of Principal Executive Offices) (Zip Code) (303) 404 I-1800 (Registrant's Telephone Num ber, Including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class: Name of each exchange on which registered: Common Stock, \$0.01 par value New York Stock Exchange Securities registered pursuant to None (Title of Cla Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. x Yes  No Indicate by check mark if the registrant is not required to file reports pursuant to Se ction 13 or Section 15(d) of the Act.
-Yes x No Indicate by check mark whether the registrant (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days \mathbf{x} Yes \Box No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Re of registrant's knowledge, in definitive proxy or information statements incorporate Form 10-K. \mathbf{x}
+Delaware (State or Other Jurisdiction of Incorporation or Organization)

+51-0291762 (I.R.S.
+Employer Identification No.)

+390 Interlocken Crescent, Suite 1000 Broomfield, Colorado (Address of Principal Executive Offices)

+80021 (Zip Code)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class:

+Name of each exchange on which registered:

+Common Stock, \$0.01 par value

+New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act:

+None.
+(Title of Class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+X Yes No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes X No

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days  Yes 🗌 No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendments to this Form 10-K.

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-Non-accelerated filer

-Large accelerated filer x Accelerated filer \square
+Large accelerated filer |X|Accelerated filer Non-accelerated filer

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). [] Yes x No
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). 🗌 Yes 🖂 No

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant, based on the closing price of \$46.25 per share as reported on the New York Stock Exchange Composite Tape on January 31, 2007 (the last business day of the Registrant's most recently completed second quarter) was \$1,444,083,591.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant, based on the closing price of \$46.25 per share as reported on the New York Stock Exchange Composite Tape on January 31, 2007 (the last business day of the Registrant's most recently completed second quarter) was \$1,444.083.591.